If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 Visit the Story Garden at North Carolina Veterans Park to listen to personal accounts of military experiences.

-See Related: Where to Stay in Asheville, North Carolina: Best Areas & Neighborhoods
+See Related: Where to Stay in Asheville, North Carolina

 6. Lake Rim Park

-Lake Rim Park offers a wide variety of outdoor recreation for families and others visiting Fayetteville.
+Lake Rim Park offers various outdoor recreation for families and others visiting Fayetteville.
 Park amenities include sand volleyball, horseshoe pits, a soccer field, tennis courts, a playground, picnic areas, and a Native American-themed garden.

 You can go fishing in the lake, but there’s no swimming allowed at Lake Rim Park.
 The fish are picky like that.
 Lake Rim Park has a one-mile hiking trail along the wetlands leading to Bones Creek.
 Leashed dogs are welcome, so bring those four-legged friends along.